 Triple Chocolate Pumpkin Tart Recipe

-Last week, I made this chocolate pumpkin tart to celebrate the Jewish new year, and guess what?
+Last week, I made this chocolate pumpkin tart to celebrate the Jewish New Year, and guess what?

 Why make this tart

-The recipe is simple and easy and can be made ahead of time.
-As the name suggests there are three layers of chocolate or chocolate ganache to be more precise.
+The recipe is simple and easy, and can be made ahead of time.
+As the name suggests, there are three layers of chocolate, or chocolate ganache to be more precise.

-- The first layer of white chocolate is infused with pumpkin puree and then whipped to create a light and airy filling aka whipped chocolate pumpkin ganache
+- The first layer of white chocolate is infused with pumpkin puree and then whipped to create a light and airy filling, aka whipped chocolate pumpkin ganache

-- The second layer is dark chocolate and I highly recommend you use a good quality dark chocolate.
+- The second layer is dark chocolate, and I highly recommend you use a good-quality dark chocolate.
 The bitterness in the dark chocolate cut into the sweetness of the other two white chocolate layers.

-- The final layer is again a plain white chocolate ganache which is then stenciled with cocoa powder to create an image of a pumpkin to celebrate the festive season.
+- The final layer is again a plain white chocolate ganache, which is then stenciled with cocoa powder to create an image of a pumpkin to celebrate the festive season.

 Ingredients and substitutes

-- Pumpkin puree – I used homemade pumpkin puree but store-bought works just as well.
+- Pumpkin puree – I used homemade pumpkin puree, but store-bought works just as well.

 - White chocolate – yes, white chocolate is sweet and rich and works really well with the pumpkin flavor.

-- Pastry – I am using homemade shortcrust but you can use store-bought ready-to-roll pastry.
+- Pastry – I am using homemade shortcrust, but you can use store-bought ready-to-roll pastry.

-Pumpkin Tart
+Step-by-step: Pumpkin Tart

 - Preheat the oven to 375°F / 190°C / Gas Mark 5.

-Pro tip – The best way to line the pie with parchment is to scrunch the paper into a ball, open it, and line it with the crumpled paper. - Bake for 15 to 20 minutes until the edges are lightly starting to brown.
+- Bake crust – Prick the pastry with the tines of a fork to prevent the dough from puffing.
+Line the crust with parchment paper and fill it with baking beans or pie weights.
+Bake for 15 to 20 minutes until the edges lightly begin to brown.
 Remove the parchment paper and weights.
-Continue to bake the empty shell for 10 to 15 minutes more until lightly golden.
+Bake the empty shell for 10 to 15 minutes more until lightly golden.
 Cool on a cooling rack until completely cold before you add any filling.

-- Heat the cream to an almost boil.
+- Layer 2: Dark chocolate ganache – Heat the cream to an almost boil.
 Pour over the finely chopped dark chocolate.
-Let stand for a minute then stir until smooth.
+Let it stand for a minute, then stir until smooth.
+Pour in the tart over the set first layer.
+Chill until set for an hour or more.

-- Heat the cream to an almost boil.
+- Layer 3: White chocolate ganache – Heat the cream to an almost boil.
 Pour over the finely chopped dark chocolate.
-Let stand for a minute then stir until smooth.
+Let stand for a minute, then stir until smooth.
+Pour in the tart over the chilled second layer (dark chocolate ganache layer).
+Chill again for at least 2 hours.

-- I used the stencil of a pumpkin and dusted it with cocoa powder.
-Carefully remove the stencil and voila!
-You have a stencil design of a pumpkin on top of your chocolate pumpkin tart.
+- Decorate – I used a pumpkin stencil and dusted it with cocoa powder.
+Carefully remove the stencil, and voila!
+You have a pumpkin stencil design on top of your chocolate pumpkin tart.
+Or you can sprinkle some cocoa powder on the edges of the white chocolate surface for a quick finish.

 - Halloween Brownies